 In the afternoon we will ride up to Alto de Jaizkibel, a classic climb at la Vuelta Pais Vasco.
 This is a beautiful way to start our Pyrenees trip, with a double climb on a climb so close to theAtlantic ocean!

 Our ride today will take us through the north of the Basque country, a continuous undulating landscape with five different climbs.
 This is a typical Basque landscape, with forest and great views once at the top of the climbs.

 We will cross the Spain-France border 3 times before our arrival in Saint Jean Pied de Port, a historical town at the start of El Camino de Santiago, a very popular pilgrimage route.

 HOTEL: Hotel Andreinia

-Leaving our hotel, we will ride through the French Basque country until we get into the Pyrenean part.
-First, we will encounter the steep ramps of the Col d’Arthaburu, one of the hardest short climbs in the Pyrenees.
-The landscape here is magnificent.
-We will join the Col de Bagargui when the road widens.
+Leaving our hotel, we will ride through beautiful Basque landscapes until we start climbing.
+The first climb of the days is the Col d’Arthaburu, one of the hardest short climbs in the Pyrenees, with some sections over 20% gradient.
+The landscape here is lonely and magnificent, and the road narrow!

-Today’s ride is a tough one, the pacing is very important.
+Today’s ride is a tough one, pacing will be very important.

 Today we are entering Tour de France territory.
-Famous climbs, integral to the history of this race, will come one after the other.
-We will feel like the Queen stage is never ending for the next three days.
+Famous Pyrenees climbs, integral to the history of this race, will come one after the other for the next three days.
+We will feel like the Queen stage is never-ending for us.

 We will sleep in Luz Saint Saveur at the base of another big climb – but that’s for tomorrow,